 - Chair of Advisory Board: Dr. Amy Shachter (Santa Clara University)

-- NCSCE Staff: Danielle Kraus Tarka, Director of Programs and Operations, and Kyle Simmons, Faculty Development Events Manager
+- Staff: Danielle Kraus Tarka, Director of Programs and Operations, Kyle Simmons, Faculty Development Events Manager; Kelly Uchiumi, regional support

 Photograph courtesy of Dave Krupp